Making A Difference in Our County

 4-H YOUTH DEVELOPMENT

-The Sumter County 4-H Club works collaboratively with local private, public and charter schools to provide youth development programming.
-Members of 4-H grow and work together with adults to develop life skills through innovative inclusion and leadership programs, various competitions, summer learning experiences, STEM (science, technology, engineering and math) activities and specialty clubs.
-A total of 815 Sumter County 4-H’ers were enrolled in the club during 2019.
+The Sumter County 4-H Club works collaboratively with local schools to provide youth development programming.
+Members of 4-H grow and work together with adults to develop life skills through educational programs, competitions, and activities.
+During the 2020 4-H, virtual 4-H clubs and activities were offered for youth to participate safely.
+A total of 825 youth enrolled in Sumter County 4-H program during the 2020 4-H year.

 AGRICULTURE AND NATURAL RESOURCES